using-system/devops/k8s/cka/9-Exercise_question.md

  - Check rights for service account
  - Map a RoleBinding to a clusterole
  - Append data in a text file
+ - 100 mega, 1 go for memory resource limit
+ - 100 milli for cpu resource